NCAR/DART/models/FESOM/README.md

 interpolation is performed between two enclosing model layers.
 Interpolation in model_interpolate routine can be improved, if needed.

+Note that because the FESOM-native code explicitly types reals, the DART mechanism of being able to run in reduced precision by defining real(r8) to be the same as real(r4) via 'types_mod.f90' is not supported.

 ### Workflow

 1.  *environment.load* Must be modified to contain the specifics of an experiment.